da21510/avl.github.io/people/engineering_level.md

 <br>

-## Why is there such a large salary range?
+## Why is there such a wide salary range?

 We believe individuals should be rewarded fairly and transparently for their performance.

-### Candidates Tell Us Want a Large Salary Range
+### Candidates Tell Us They Want a Wide Salary Range

 In a survey, we asked over 100 candidates about their ideal company.